Mirantis/mke-docs/content/docs/migrate-from-MKE-3.md

 Verify that you have the following components in place before you begin upgrading MKE 3 to MKE 4:

-- A running MKE 3.7.x cluster running version 3.7.12 or later:
+- An MKE cluster running the latest 3.7.x or 3.8.x release:

   ```shell
   kubectl get nodes